Uravan, Colorado

-Uravan (a contraction of uranium/vanadium) is a former uranium mining town in western Montrose County, Colorado, United States, which still appears on some maps.
+Uravan (a contraction of uranium/vanadium) is a former uranium mining town in western Montrose County, Colorado, United States.
 The town was a company town established by U. S. Vanadium Corporation in 1936 to extract the rich vanadium ore in the region.
 As a byproduct of vanadium extraction, small amounts of uranium were also produced, at the time mostly used as a yellow pigment for ceramics.

 The town was located approximately 90 mi south-southwest of Grand Junction along the San Miguel River.
 At one time, over 800 people lived in Uravan, and the town housed a school, a trading center (store), medical facilities, tennis courts, a recreation center, and a pool.
 The school and some other facilities remained operational until at least 1983; however, Uravan was shut down by mid-1985, and no traces of its former buildings remain.
 Uravan is now an uninhabited, undeveloped Superfund site.

 Prehistory

 There are several prehistoric sites near Uravan on the Colorado State Register of Historic Properties: